openai/openai-realtime-console/README.md

 ## Using a server relay

-If you would like to build a more robust implementation and play around with the client on the server, we have included a Node.js [Relay Server](/relay-server/index.js).
+If you would like to build a more robust implementation and play around with the reference client using your own server, we have included a Node.js [Relay Server](/relay-server/index.js).
 You can run it with:

 ```shell
 $ npm run relay